Thinklab-SJTU/awesome-ml4co/README.md

-# Awesome Combinatorial Optimization Papers
+# Awesome Machine Learning for Combinatorial Optimization Papers
-We would like to maintain a list of papers that utilize machine learning technologies to solve the combinatorial optimization problems.
+We would like to maintain a list of papers that utilize machine learning technologies to solve combinatorial optimization problems.

 ## [Content](#content)